ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 --- abstract

-This document provides a taxonomy of networking issues that pertain to quality of experience in delivery of video or other high-bitrate media over the internet.
+This document provides an overview of operational networking issues that pertain to quality of experience in delivery of video and other high-bitrate media over the internet.

 --- middle